-Significant Items in FY 2017 Appropriations Reports
+Significant Items in FY 2018 Appropriations Reports

+Senate:
-Senate: The Committee directs the Department to ensure that Alaska Native tribes,

-Alaska Native regional nonprofits, and Alaska Native corporations have the maximum opportunity to successfully compete for grants under this program by providing these entities multiple opportunities for technical assistance in developing successful applications for these funds, both in Alaska and via various forms of telecommunications, and to make every effort to ensure that Alaska Natives and Alaskans represent a significant proportion of peer reviewers for grant applications submitted in fiscal year 2017.
+The Committee continues to direct the Department to ensure that Alaska Native tribes, Alaska Native regional non-profits, and Alaska Native corporations have the maximum opportunity to successfully compete for grants under this program by providing these entities multiple opportunities for technical assistance in developing successful applications for these funds, both in Alaska and via various forms of telecommunications.
+Further, the Committee continues to direct the Department to make every effort to ensure that Alaska Natives and Alaskans represent a significant proportion of peer reviewers for grant applications submitted under this program.

+Response:

-Response: The Department will comply with this request and provide technical assistance to ensure that Alaska Native tribes, Alaska Native regional nonprofits, and Alaska Native corporations have the maximum opportunity to successfully compete for grants under this program.
+The Department will comply with this request and continue to provide technical assistance to ensure that Alaska Native tribes, Alaska Native regional nonprofits, and Alaska Native corporations have the maximum opportunity to successfully compete for grants under this program.